Since I’m playing through the second quest, I’m gonna exercise zero restraint on spoilers.

 The systematic method can be seriously frustrating if you overthink things.
 Especially if you haven’t played the original Legend of Zelda in a while like me.
 See, earlier, when you get the ocarina from Zelda, she tells you to look for a hidden path in the Graveyard of Serenity.
 And you happen to have the step ladder which lets you access the lower-left cemetery.
 So…it…it almost starts to feel like the game isn’t playing fair…

-Then I took a break and realized two, blatantly obvious things I’ve overlooked: the Graveyard of Serenity refers to a specific graveyard and the first quest had two of them.
+Then I took a break and realized two, blatantly obvious things I’ve overlooked: the Graveyard of Serenity refers to a specific graveyard and the first quest had three of them.
 We’ve ruled out one.
+The other is on the other side of some water.
 And in the last paragraph, where and when did I say Zelda gives you the hint?

 Oh.
 Right.
 When she gives you the enchanted instrument that’s used for revealing paths and warping.
 Thing is…I sorta wrote that off for the same reason I did the flammable bushes: it only ever seemed to unlock rupee moblins and a heart container.
 And the cemeteries are flooded with ghostly floor masters that I just can’t kill yet.